An Effective UNet Using Feature Interaction and Fusion for Organ Segmentation in Medical Image: Experiments and results

 \subsection{Implementation details}

 The pre-trained MaxViT from (\cite{Tuetal2022}) serves as the encoder of the proposed model, with the input resolution of 256×256 and attention window size of 7×7.
 To consider the final performance, both the small and tiny MaxViT architectures are applied to conduct the experiments, i.e., Small FIF-UNet and Tiny FIF-UNet.
-To enhance the diversity of the training samples, random rotation, and flipping strategies are performed to augment the raw data (\cite{Chenetal2021}).
+To enhance the diversity of the training samples, we implement three data augmentation strategies: (1) discrete random rotation (90°, 180°, or 270°), (2) random flipping (horizontal or vertical), and (3) continuous random rotation (with angles varying within ±20°).
 The model is trained using AdamW (\cite{LoshchilovHutter2017}) optimizer with the learning rate of 1e-4 for 400 epochs, applying the weight decay of 1e-4.
 The batch size of 16 is used for Synapse and ACDC.
 Following (\cite{Tuetal2022}), the loss weights ${\lambda _1}$ and ${\lambda _2}$ are set to 0.7 and 0.3, respectively.
 The proposed model is implemented using Pytorch 2.2.2 and all experiments are conducted on a single NVIDIA TITAN RTX GPU with 24GB of memory.